You're in the Jungle, baby!

 - Our Miss Brooks: In "Safari O'Toole", the eponymous adventurer spends much of his time in the Savage South, Darkest Africa in particular.
 He's a fake, but a nice one, who's only trying to impress Mrs. Davis.

 - The X-Files has multiple episodes that take place in the Southwest and in Mexico ("South of the Border") and portray it like this.

 - Dungeons & Dragons provides some examples.
 Generally speaking, the humans who live in these areas are fairly civilized or at least peaceful toward outsiders; it's the monsters that live there that pose the real threat.

-- The Chultan Peninsula in Forgotten Realms.
+- The Chultan Peninsula in Forgotten Realms (also the setting for the first and last chapters of Neverwinter Nights 2: Storm of Zehir).
 Swarming with dinosaurs, Snake People, and the odd evil Cult.
-(Further south from that is the continent of Zakhara, which is actually more civilized than the Realms.)
+However, Tashalar on the same latitude is reasonably civilized.
+(Further south from that is the continent of Zakhara, which is actually more civilized than Faerûn.)